sporkmonger/addressable/README.md

 Addressable is a replacement for the URI implementation that is part of Ruby's standard library.
-It more closely conforms to RFC 3986, RFC 3987, and RFC 6570 (level 4), additionally providing support for IRIs and URI templates.
+It more closely conforms to RFC 3986, RFC 3987, and RFC 6570 (level 4), providing support for IRIs and URI templates.

 # Reference